ACT Criminal Law

 Defence of Necessity

-All of the Code jurisdictions in Australia have a statutory version of the defence of necessity, which is in similar terms to the common law.
+All Code jurisdictions in Australia have a statutory version of the defence of necessity, which is in similar terms to the common law.

 Section 41 of the Criminal Code 2002 is the ACT’s statutory version of the necessity defence.